-You want to make sure that your website has been submitted to search engines.
-SEO is all about optimizing your position in various search engines, but this is only relevant if you are actually listed in the search engines.
-When your website is brand new and it has no incoming links yet, it can be difficult for the spiders to find it, so it’s a good idea to hand submit your site to the search engine.
+You want to ensure your website has been submitted to search engines.
+SEO is all about optimizing your position in various search engines, but this is only relevant if you are listed in the search engines.
+When your website is brand new and has no incoming links, it can be difficult for spiders to find, so it’s a good idea to hand submit your site to the search engine.

 2. Clean up Your Site

 Make sure your website is organized and clear.
-It is especially important to clean up any dead links.
-Fix any errors that may appear on your site and double check to make sure your entire site’s HTML is up to par.
+It is essential to clean up any dead links.
+Fix any errors that may appear on your site and double-check to ensure your entire site’s HTML is up to par.
 There are online services that can help you do this.
-Since search engines primarily work and rank websites through the use of robots it is important to make sure all of the technical aspects of your website are in good working order.
-This helps ensure that the robots can quickly and freely crawl through your site and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.
+Since search engines primarily work and rank websites through robots, it is important to ensure all of your website’s technical aspects are in good working order.
+This helps ensure that the robots can quickly and freely crawl through your site and won’t encounter any errors or roadblocks that force them to abandon your site too soon.

 3. Use Good Keyphrases

-If you’re trying to optimize your brand new website for a single keyword, you’ll be fighting an uphill battle.
-Try long tail keyword phrases instead (a phrase that is four words or longer) because they are less competitive and easier to get started with.
-Be sure to research the phrases that your target market is actually searching for, and then do the competitive research to ensure that you actually have a chance of ranking for those phrases.
+You’ll be fighting an uphill battle if you’re trying to optimize your new website for a single keyword.
+Try long-tail keyword phrases instead (a term that is four words or longer) because they are less competitive and easier to get started with.
+Be sure to research the terms your target market is searching for, and then do competitive research to ensure you can rank for those phrases.

 4. Create Good URLs

-Creating readable URLs is especially important if you’re using a content management system or otherwise generating dynamic URLs.
-While evidence suggests that Google’s new algorithm does not apply much weight to keyword rich URLs, other search engines do.
-And since it’s such an easy step to create relevant URLs, it’s worth the few seconds of extra time it might take if only to make it easier on your human site visitors.
-Make sure that your URLs are indicative of the kind of information that your visitors will encounter on that page.
+Creating readable URLs is especially important if you use a content management system or generate dynamic URLs.
+While evidence suggests that Google’s new algorithm does not apply much weight to keyword-rich URLs, other search engines do.
+And since it’s such an easy step to create relevant URLs, it’s worth the few seconds of extra time it might take, if only to make it easier on your human site visitors.
+Ensure that your URLs indicate the kind of information your visitors will encounter on that page.

 5. Improve your Title Tags

-Title tags are still an important aspect of search engine placement, and since they are so extremely easy to update this is a step that definitely needs to be included in your affordable SEO plan.
-Make sure that your title tags are keyword rich and appropriate to the subject matter of the particular web page.
-And make sure you use a unique title tag on each and every page in your site.
+Title tags are still an important aspect of search engine placement.
+Since they are so straightforward to update, this step must be included in your affordable SEO plan.
+Ensure that your title tags are keyword-rich and appropriate to the subject matter of the particular web page.
+And make sure you use a unique title tag on every site page.